-Industry perform due diligence testing for soya in wheat flour to monitor these levels.
-The National Association of British and Irish Flour Millers (NABIM) provided the most recent data submitted by their members for the period between September 2015 and May 2020 which includes 369 test results.
-The results of testing range between below the LOD of the tests used (analytical zero) to 1100.7 mg/kg soya protein and included flours, eithers solely or combined, from the UK, Germany, France, Russia, Australia, Canada, and the US.
-The majority of those with higher levels of soya contamination tended to be those from non-EU origin or combined with non-EU wheat flour.
-However, there was a small proportion of solely UK and solely EU origin flour with what could be deemed as high levels of soya contamination, suggesting the issue is not entirely limited to non-EU wheat flour.
+Industry perform due diligence testing for soya in wheat flour to monitor its levels.
+The National Association of British and Irish Flour Millers (nabim) provided the most recent such data submitted by their members for the period between September 2015 and May 2020, which included 369 test results.
+The results of testing ranged from below the LOD of the tests used (analytical zero) to 1100.7 mg/kg soya protein eithers solely or combined, from the UK, Germany, France, Russia, Australia, Canada, and the US.
+The majority of products with higher levels of soya contamination tended to be those from non-EU origin or combined with non-EU wheat flour.
+However, there was a small number of samples of solely UK and solely EU origin flour with what could be deemed as high levels of soya contamination, suggesting the issue is not limited entirely to non-EU wheat flour.

-FSA's exposure assessments for allergen incidents where there is unintentional presence of an allergen due to cross-contamination in a final product to be presented to the final consumer take into account the level(s) detected, the likely consumption amounts of the product and the most appropriate population reference dose for the allergen.
+FSA's exposure assessments for allergen incidents, where there is unintentional presence of an allergen due to cross-contamination in a final product to be presented to the final consumer, take into account the level(s) detected, the likely consumption amounts of the product and the most appropriate population reference dose for the allergen.

-As part of best practise for effective allergen management, industry take into account these factors in risk assessments for their own products and to decide what information they provide on this risk to their customer(s) and whether they would apply precautionary statements based on evidence relating to their specifics products.
+As part of best practice for effective allergen management, industry take into account these factors in risk assessments for their own products and to decide what information they provide on this risk to their customer(s) and whether they would apply precautionary statements based on evidence relating to their specific products.

 Wheat flour is a versatile primary commodity and is used in different foods at different levels, each undergoing varying levels and types of processing.
-Practically, reference amounts and action levels should be determined by industry on a case-by-case dependant on the different scenarios of usage for their flours.
+Practically, reference amounts and action levels should be determined by industry on a case-by-case basis, dependant on the different scenarios of usage for their flours.

-Some products will contain soya as an intentional ingredient, requiring allergen ingredient declarations and thus are out of scope of this risk assessment
+Some products will contain soya as an intentional ingredient, requiring allergen ingredient declarations and thus are already covered by specific regulatory requirements and are not considered further in this assessment.